noubre/seekdeep/README.md

 ### Running the Desktop App

-1. Make sure Ollama is running with the DeepSeek model.
+1. Make sure Ollama is running with your chosen model.

 2. Launch the app in development mode:
    ```bash